parimal-paramanik/login_automation_testing/README.md

 4. Run Tests for Chrome  = > npm run testcafe chrome tests/login.js
 5. Run Tests for Edge	=>  npm run testcafe edge tests/login.js

+Conclusion
+The tenets of automated testing, embraced through the adept utilization of TestCafe, underpin a reliable and efficient strategy for scrutinizing the SDLMS login process.
+Through this documentation, which encapsulates testing approaches, concrete test cases, and lucid instructions for test execution, our aim is to elevate the caliber and stability of the SDLMS platform.
+This, in turn, enriches the educational journey for users.